addyosmani/backbone-fundamentals/index.md

 #### Is there a limit to the number of routers I should be using?

 Andrew de Andrade has pointed out that DocumentCloud themselves usually only use a single router in most of their applications.
-You're very likely to not require more than one or two routers in your own projects as the majority of your application routing can be kept organized in a single controller without it getting unwieldy.
+You're very likely to not require more than one or two routers in your own projects as the majority of your application routing can be kept organized in a single router without it getting unwieldy.

 #### Backbone.history